TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Cgl.rst

 PHP
 ===

 Make sure you are using the correct PHP codestyle.
-It is **PSR-1 / PSR-2** at the time of writing and specified in the :ref:`TYPO3 Coding Guidelines
+It is based on the `TYPO3 Coding Standards <https://github.com/TYPO3/coding-standards>`__, (which follows PHP-FIG, PSR-1/PSR-2 and PSR-12 at the time of this writing), and covered in the :ref:`TYPO3 Coding Guidelines
 <t3coreapi:cgl>`.

 See :ref:`PhpStorm setup: CGL <phpstorm-setup-cgl>` for information on how